A Guide to Public Transportation in the United Arab Emirates

 Public Transportation in other Emirates

-I spent three nights in Abu Dhabi and thirteen nights in Dubai, so I can only really speak confidently about the public transportation situation in those two Emirates.
+I spent three nights in Abu Dhabi and thirteen nights in Dubai, so I can only speak confidently about the public transportation situation in these two Emirates.
 However, from my significantly shorter observations I can try and summarize the situation in other parts of the UAE as well.
 First of all, Sharjah and Ajman, both being close to Dubai, are not only served extensively by Dubai’s own buses, but also have their own bus networks.
 Ajman’s buses can go all the way to Umm al Quwain even.
-Ras al Khaimah seems to have three (yes, only three) buses that serve its residents, though these seem to be very infrequent and overall inefficient as far as I could see and read from comments on the internet.
-Umm al Quwain certainly does not have any public transportation going on for it as far as I could tell, and Fujairah, despite being a rather sizeable town, seem to be served by only one recently opened minibus route, though there may be an alternative to it that I am unaware of.
-To sum up, I am quite confident that you can rely on public transportation in Abu Dhabi, Dubai, Sharjah, and Ajman, but for Fujairah, Ras al Khaimah, and certainly for Umm al Quwain, it is best to rely on taxis or your legs, as there is not much in the way of public transportation.
+Ras al Khaimah seems to have had a few bus lines when I visited it back in December 2024, Umm al Quwain did not have any public transportation as far as I could tell, and Fujairah, despite being a rather sizeable town, seem to have been served by only one recently opened minibus route.
+To sum up, I am quite confident that you can rely on public transportation for all your needs in Abu Dhabi, Dubai, Sharjah, and Ajman, but for Fujairah, Ras al Khaimah, and certainly for Umm al Quwain, it is best to rely on taxis or your legs.

 Inter-Emirate Public Transportation

-So, now that you know how to get from one spot to another within a city, you may be wondering how you can get from one Emirate to another.
+So, now that you know how to get from one spot to another within an Emirate, you may be wondering how you can get from one Emirate to another.
 Well, this is a most interesting topic to say the least, mostly because of the way longer bus routes work in the UAE.
 You see, for the most part, there are no private companies that work in this sector in the UAE.
 Certain Emirates’ own bus networks do that job instead.
-You will only really need to use public buses of Dubai, Ras Al Khaimah, and Ajman to explore all Emirates if your hub is in Dubai.
+In my experience, you will only really need to use public buses of Dubai, Ras Al Khaimah, and Ajman to explore all Emirates if your accommodation is Dubai.
 This does not mean that you cannot do this elsewhere.
 Both Abu Dhabi and Ras Al Khaimah seem to have extensive connections to the rest of the Emirates as well, but my own experience was with Dubai.
-You can find out how to get from Dubai to any one of the other six Emirates, and Al Ain, below.
+Therefore, you can find out how to get from Dubai to any one of the other six Emirates, and Al Ain, below.

 Dubai – Abu Dhabi: There are two buses that ply this route, E100 and E101.
 Both are operated by Dubai’s Road and Transport Authority (RTA) and thus require a Nol card.
 Both arrive at Abu Dhabi’s Central Bus Station though E100 departs from Al Ghubaiba Bus Station whereas E101 leaves from Ibn Battuta Mall Bus Station.